-Occupational biomonitoring in Israel is mandated by law for workers potentially exposed to metals (cadmium, lead, arsenic, chromium, mercury, cobalt, and nickel), organophosphate and carbamate pesticides (cholinesterase monitoring in red blood cells), aromatic hydrocarbon solvents (benzene, toluene, styrene, and xylene), and halogenated solvents (trichloroethylene, perchloroethylene, and 1,1,1-trichloroethane).
+Occupational biomonitoring in Israel is mandated by law for workers exposed to heavy metals (cadmium, lead, arsenic, chromium, mercury, cobalt, and nickel), organophosphate (OP) and carbamate pesticides (cholinesterase monitoring in red blood cells), aromatic hydrocarbon solvents (benzene, toluene, styrene, and xylene), and halogenated solvents (trichloroethylene, perchloroethylene, and 1,1,1-trichloroethane).
 There is no requirement to measure exposure to flame retardants, phthalates, phenols, and perfluorinated compounds in occupationally exposed populations.

 Data on Human Biomonitoring in Israel